Data Source Management CLI

 Import and Export

-Export data sources from Highlighter Cloud to a local JSON file.
+Export data source definitions from Highlighter Cloud to a local JSON file by piping list output.

 Usage: